Child-on-child sexual abuse

-Child-on-child sexual abuse is a form of child sexual abuse in which a prepubescent child is sexually abused by one or more other children or adolescents, and in which no adult is directly involved.
-While this includes when one of the children uses physical force, threats, trickery or emotional manipulation to elicit cooperation, it also can include non-coercive situations where the initiator proposes or starts a sexual act that the victim does not understand the nature of and simply goes along with, not comprehending its implications or what the consequences might be.
+Child-on-child sexual abuse, frequently shortened to COCSA, is a form of child sexual abuse in which a prepubescent child is sexually abused by one or more other children or adolescents, and in which no adult is directly involved.
+While this includes one of the children using physical force, threats, trickery or emotional manipulation to elicit cooperation, it also can include non-coercive situations where the initiator proposes or starts a sexual act that the victim does not understand the nature of and simply goes along with, not comprehending its implications or what the consequences might be.

 Child-on-child sexual abuse is differentiated from normative sexual play or anatomical curiosity and exploration (e.g. "playing doctor") because child-on-child sexual abuse is an overt and deliberate action directed at sexual stimulation, including orgasm.
 When sexual abuse is perpetrated by one sibling upon another, it is known as "inter-sibling abuse".
-When victims of inter-sibling child-on-child sexual abuse grow up, they often have distorted recall of the act, such as thinking it was consensual or that they were the initiator.
+When victims of inter-sibling child-on-child sexual abuse grow up, they often have a distorted recollection of the act, such as thinking it was consensual or that they were the initiator.

 Causes

 In the case of child-on-child sexual abuse, young children who have not matured sexually are incapable of knowing about specific sex acts without an external source.
 Consequently, children who initiate or solicit overtly sexual acts with other children either have been sexually victimized beforehand (by an adult or another child) or they have been exposed to sexually explicit material.
-Research shows that about one third to one half of children with problematic sexual behaviors have no history of sexual abuse themselves.
+Research shows that about one-third to one-half of children with problematic sexual behaviors have no history of sexual abuse themselves.
 In many instances, the perpetrating child has been exposed to pornography or repeatedly witnessed sexual activity of adults at a very young age, and this can also be considered a form of child sexual abuse.

 In many cases, a child or adolescent may have no intent to cause any harm to another child, and they act merely on a passing impulse.
 However, this act may still result in harm to the other child and is a form of child-on-child sexual abuse.
 Furthermore, children who had experienced an unwanted sexual approach may not understand that this act was crime against themselves.

+In other instances, child-on-child sexual abuse results from hazing rather than eroticism.
+Numerous cases have emerged involving young male sportsplayers inserting fingers or objects into their teammates' anuses without consent.